jaewonwashere/jaewonwashere/README.md

 - 👋 Hi, I’m @jaewonwashere
-- 📍 I'm currently living in Seoul, South Korea.
+- 📍 I'm currently living in Santa Barbara, California.
+Before coming here, I was born and raised in Seoul South Korea.
-- 📚 I’m studying Chemical Engineering, Biological Engineering + a tad of AI/ML!
+- 📚 I’m studying Chemical Engineering, with a focus on electrochemistry for energy storage applications + a tad of AI/ML!
 - 🌱 I’m interested in pretty much anything :)

 - 📫 jaewonwashere@gmail.com